ray-x/nvim/README.md

 - `Plug` -> `Dein` -> `Lua-Packer`
   Change to Lua-Packer does not
-  bring as great improvements as Plug -> Dein.
+  decrease startup time as Plug -> Dein.
 But still about 80ms faster for Golang codes loading.
   If you interested in Dein version, Please refer to [Dein](https://github.com/ray-x/dotfiles/tree/nvim-comple).
   This was the last Dein/Packer dual supports version I have (init.vim has a flag to choose).
   ATM, minium support for vim.
 Most plugins only works under neovim 0.5.0+.